Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: The disaggregated integer L-shaped method

 \endgroup

 The P-cut \eqref{DL:p-cut} associated with a path $p \in \mathcal{P}$ imposes that the total recourse cost attributed to the customers of $N(p)$ be at least the recourse cost $\mathcal{Q}_p$ of route $(0,p,0)$ if $p$ is a subpath of $\mathcal{P}(x)$.
 By contrast, the S-cut \eqref{DL:s-cut} associated with a set $S \in \mathcal{S}$ imposes that the total recourse cost attributed to the customers of $S$ be at least $\mathcal{L}_S$ when there exists $m_S$ subpaths of $\mathcal{P}(x)$ that partition the customers of $S$.
 The P-cuts and the S-cuts respectively act as optimality cuts and LBFs.
-In Theorem \ref{thm:validity_DL-shaped}, we characterize the problems to which the DL-shaped method can be applied.
+In Theorem \ref{thm:validity_DL-shaped}, we characterize the validity of the DL-shaped reformulation based on the following superadditivity property.

-\begin{definition}[Superadditivity property] An instance of the VRPSD satisfies the superadditivity property if $\mathcal Q_{(p_1,p_2)}\;\ge\;\mathcal Q_{p_1}+\mathcal Q_{p_2} \ \forall\,p_1,p_2\in\mathcal P$ such that $(p_1,p_2)~\in~\mathcal{P}$. \end{definition}
+\begin{definition}[Superadditivity property] An instance of the VRPSD satisfies the superadditivity property if $\mathcal{Q}_{(p_1,p_2)}\geq\mathcal{Q}_{p_1}+\mathcal{Q}_{p_2} \ \forall\,p_1,p_2\in\mathcal P$ such that $(p_1,p_2) \in \mathcal{P}$. \end{definition}